Chapter 7.2 – Cruise Ports

 D. Scale of cruise port calls

-The early goal of the cruise industry was to develop a mass market since cruising was, until then, an activity for the elite.
-A way to achieve this was through economies of scale, as larger ships could accommodate more customers and create additional opportunities for onboard revenue sources.
+The early goal of the cruise industry was to develop a mass market since cruising was an activity for the elite.
+A way to achieve this was through economies of scale, as larger ships could accommodate more customers at a lower cost and create additional opportunities for onboard revenue sources.
 The first dedicated cruise ships began to appear in the 1970s and could carry about 1,000 passengers.
 By the 1980s, economies of scale were further expanded with cruise ships that could carry more than 2,000 passengers.
-Today, the biggest cruise ships have a capacity of over 6,600 passengers, with the capacity of each of the 50 biggest cruise vessels in operation exceeding 3,000 passengers.
-For instance, the Oasis-class ships, which as of 2018 accounted for the largest cruise ship class, have a draft of 31 feet and a capacity of about 6,600 passengers, and a crew of 2,200.
-Comparatively, a containership of 2,500 TEU requires a draft of 33 feet, while a containership of 8,400 TEU requires a draft of 46 feet.
-Draft issues that have plagued container ports are a much more marginal constraint for cruise shipping.
-Additionally, cruise ships can anchor and use tendering services, which opens a wide array of ports of call.
-However, the standard deviation is significant, and such numbers need to be treated with caution.
+In the 2020s, the biggest cruise ships have a capacity of over 6,600 passengers, with the capacity of each of the 50 biggest cruise vessels in operation exceeding 3,000 passengers.
 The current order book suggests a clear stabilization trend regarding maximum vessel size and underlines that there are limits to economies of scale in cruise shipping.

 Cruise ships tend to have a low draft since they do not carry cargo; they have more volume than weight.
 This confers the advantage of accessing a large number of ports and, therefore, multiple itinerary options since the setting up of a pure cruise port rests on criteria that are different from commercial ports.
+For instance, Oasis-class ships have a draft of 31 feet, a capacity of about 6,600 passengers, and a crew of 2,200.
+Comparatively, a containership of 2,500 TEU requires a draft of 33 feet, while a containership of 8,400 TEU requires a draft of 46 feet.
+Draft issues that have constrained container ports are a much more marginal constraint for cruise shipping.
+Additionally, cruise ships can anchor and use tendering services, which opens a wide array of ports of call.
 Cruise ports tend to be located close to either city centers (cultural and commercial amenities) or natural amenities (e.g., a protected beach).
-On average, these sites do not have very deep drafts, and dredging would be socially or environmentally unacceptable.
-For instance, the Oasis-class ships, which as of 2018 accounted for the largest cruise ship class, have a draft of 9.3 meters (31 feet) and a capacity of about 6,600 passengers, and a crew of 2,200.
-Comparatively, a containership of 2,500 TEUs requires a draft of 10.6 meters (33 feet), while a sovereign class containership of 8,400 TEUs requires a draft of 14 meters (46 feet).
-Draft issues that have plagued container ports are a much more marginal constraint for cruise shipping.
-Additionally, cruise ships can anchor and use tendering services, which opens a wide array of ports of call.

 The growth in cruise ship size imposes physical restrictions on destination ports.
-Ports must guarantee sufficient draft and berthing lengths, and cruise terminals capable of handling efficiently large volumes of passengers.
-To receive a mega cruise ship, a cruise terminal must guarantee at least 10 meters of draft, 425 meters of berth length, and a navigation channel 132 meters wide, assuming good weather and other navigational conditions.
-Limits might also relate to landside operations, such as space for the apron area, the ground transportation area, road communications, the capacity of destinations to serve more cruisers, and the social acceptance of the further growth of cruising.
-Physical limitations of piers’ berth lengths and drafts have historically limited cruise development.
+Ports must ensure sufficient draft and berthing lengths, and cruise terminals must handle large volumes of passengers efficiently.
+To receive a mega cruise ship, a cruise terminal must have at least 10 meters of draft, 425 meters of berth length, and a navigation channel 132 meters wide, assuming good weather and other navigational conditions.
+Limits might also relate to landside operations, such as space for the apron area, the ground transportation area, road accessibility and connectivity, the capacity of destinations to handle more cruisers, and the social acceptance of the further growth of cruising.
+Physical limitations of berth lengths and drafts have historically limited cruise development.
 Many ports do not meet these requirements and would require major upgrades to host mega cruises.

 E. Seasonality of cruise activities

 Despite the remarkable growth of cruise activities, the seasonality of many cruise itineraries implies that an array of cruise ports are used during a peak season but may receive limited, if any, cruise ship calls outside the main season.
-Many consider a 40-week cruise season to be the maximum duration per year, but it is uncommon.
-One of the implications is that cruise terminals remain unused for a lengthy period.
-Those responsible for developing cruise ports might also be more skeptical about allocating more port areas to cruising.
+Many consider a 40-week cruise season to be the maximum yearly duration.
+Still, it is uncommon and limited to large home ports like Miami or major destinations such as Cozumel.
+One of the implications is that the majority of cruise terminals remain unused for a long period.
+Those responsible for developing cruise ports might also be more reluctant about allocating more resources, such as port real estate, to cruising.
 The reason is that this is an activity marked by seasonality when other factors, such as the port land scarcity and the request for more space by cargo port activities, add pressure to devote available port land to cargo.
-Societal pressures for year-round utilization, so that the port city and related destinations that enjoy cruise tourism benefits, put pressure on ports to develop conditions for expanding the cruise season.
+Societal pressures for year-round utilization so that the port city and related destinations that enjoy cruise tourism benefits put pressure on ports to develop conditions for expanding the cruise season.

 Cruise lines set itineraries to maximize customer satisfaction (and revenues) but must consider the seasonality of the demand.
-The planning of vessel deployment targets maximum capacity utilization in combination with the maximization of earnings per passengers and minimizing expenses (mostly via lower fuel consumption).
-Seasonality is a fundamental market characteristic, and implies that ports host cruise vessel calls deployed as part of three different types of itineraries:
+The planning of vessel deployment targets maximum capacity utilization in combination with the maximization of earnings per passenger and minimizing expenses, mostly through lower fuel consumption.
+Seasonality is a fundamental market characteristic and implies that ports host cruise vessel calls deployed as part of three different types of itineraries:

-• Perennial, responding to a region that is served throughout the year due to the resilient demand (with high/low periods) and stable weather conditions; the Caribbean and, to a lesser extent, the Mediterranean and its adjoining seas, are such markets.
-Perennial markets can have a seasonality implying that although they are serviced throughout the year, there are periods of lower demand.
+• Perennial.
+Serving a region throughout the year due to the resilient demand (with high/low periods) and stable weather conditions.
+The Caribbean and, to a lesser extent, the Mediterranean and its adjoining seas are such markets.
+Perennial markets can have a seasonality, implying that although they are serviced throughout the year, there are periods of lower demand, such as during the summer for the Caribbean, particularly during the peak hurricane season in September.

-• Seasonal, to serve periodical market potential in periods with good weather conditions; with the Baltic, Norway, Alaska, and New England standing as typical examples.
-Ideally, cruise lines would prefer to service only perennial markets since this would represent a close to optimal use of ship assets.
-However, like the tourism industry in general, seasonality is an important component of the demand for cruises meaning that some markets are serviced for a few months, mainly during the summer.
+• Seasonal.
+Serving periodical market potential in periods with good weather conditions, with the Baltic, Norway, Alaska, and New England as typical examples.
+Ideally, cruise lines would prefer to service only perennial markets since this would represent a near-optimal use of ship assets.
+However, like the tourism industry in general, seasonality is an important component of the demand for cruises, meaning that some markets are serviced for a few months, mainly during the summer.

-• Repositioning, between perennial or seasonal markets, is a practice evident between the Caribbean and Mediterranean, and Alaska and Hawaii, though following the globalization of the market in recent times this has expanded to additional markets (i.e., the Mediterranean and the Indian Ocean).
+• Repositioning.
+Moving cruise ships between perennial or seasonal markets.
+It is a practice that mainly takes place between the Caribbean and Mediterranean and between Alaska and Hawaii.
+The expansion of cruise markets has expanded repositioning cruises to additional markets, such as between the Mediterranean and the Indian Ocean.

 The repositioning strategies of cruise lines involve cruise itinerary scheduling based on the coupling of cruise markets and deploying a cruise vessel in both markets for specific periods.
 This coupling is based on the proximity of markets, cost issues, and the sourcing of passenger patterns.
 For instance, North Asia and South East Asia are two such markets, with their coupling based on the same sourcing of passengers, the demand for the same product, warm alternative weather, and low-cost repositioning.
 The coupling of North Asia and Australia provides a warm alternative, robust yields, and low-cost repositioning.
 An Australia/Pacific-Alaska coupling is justified on the grounds of the same sourcing of passengers, the same product offered in both markets, and warm alternative weather for cruise passengers at different times of the year.
 Finally, the coupling of the Mediterranean market and the North American/Caribbean markets is based on the same sourcing of passengers, the offering of the same product, the warm alternative, and the low-cost repositioning of the vessels.
 For cruise ports, this coupling of markets implies cruise calls by deployed ships and cruise passenger hosting in parts of the year only.

 Some cruise regions are less affected by seasonality, with the Caribbean one of the few perennial markets.
-The number of monthly passengers is relatively stable throughout the year in markets serviced by North American ports, with passengers totaling between 800,000 and one million per month, with a December/January peak season.
+The number of monthly passengers is relatively stable throughout the year in markets serviced by North American cruise ports.
 However, a closer look reveals specific seasonality patterns.
 The Caribbean market and its sub-regions dominate to account for more than 90% of the passengers during the high winter season and around 55% of the passengers during the low summer season.
 The seasonality of Alaska, Bermuda, and Canada/New England is also evident, with cruise lines attempting to optimize the utilization of their assets year-round by repositioning to take advantage of seasonality.
 An unexpected pattern is a lack of seasonality for the Bahamas, mainly the outcome of the leading cruise lines building private ports reserved for their exclusive use.

-Seasonality does not restrict the development of a cruise region, such as the Mediterranean and its adjoining seas, a most dynamic cruise region.
+Seasonality does not restrict the development of a cruise region, such as the Mediterranean and its adjoining seas.
 Between May and October, each month accounted for 10%-12% of the traffic.
 In total, 75% of the cruise passenger movements that occur annually in this cruise region happen during these six months.
-The total passenger movements registered during the three winter months (December, January, February) stand at only 7% of the total annual movements.
+Total passenger movements registered during the three winter months (December, January, and February) stand at only 7% of the total annual movements.
 This has incited discussions on achieving year-round but with limited outcomes.
 Winter activities are linked with single-call operations of a different size than in the rest of the year.
-In the Mediterranean, fewer than 850 calls out of an annual total exceeding 12,500 happen from December to February.
+In the Mediterranean, 7% of the calls take place from December to February.
 However, for these months, each call is associated, on average, with more passengers.
-January is the month with the highest rate of passengers per call (2,314 passengers), followed by February (2,153 passengers) and December (2,095 passengers).
-Cruise lines develop fewer itineraries, as repositioning vessels take place, with cruises marked by a substantially higher level of utilization.
-From a port and destination perspective, respective adjustments of operations are essential.

 Due to seasonality, cruise terminals can represent an underutilized asset prone to risks.
 For many ports, the cruise terminal remains a temporary facility with berth(s) supporting other uses when cruise ships are not calling.
 An approach is to use a cruise terminal as a multi-purpose facility, often built for another rationale that can include an adjacent hotel, convention center, events hall, or any other revenue-generating infrastructure that would gain by being on the waterfront.